Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/table.md

 ### Configuration Examples ###

-A standard configuration example for `hustdbtable` 的标准配置样例:
+A standard configuration example for `hustdbtable`:

     {
         "table":